 Foreign Venture Capital Investor means an investor incorporated and established outside India whose main objective is to make an investment in Venture Capital Fund(s) or Venture Capital Undertaking(s) in India.
 The investor shall be registered with SEBI under SEBI (Foreign Venture Capital Investors) Regulations, 2000;

-In above definition what the term Indian venture capital undertaking and Venture capital fund meant:
+In the above definition what the term Indian venture capital undertaking and Venture capital fund meant:

 - Indian venture capital undertaking means a company incorporated in India, whose shares are not listed on a recognized stock exchange; and shall not be engaged in an activity under the negative list specified by SEBI; and